ucbjrl/chisel-repo-tools/README.md

+# Chisel Repo Tools
+**chisel-repo-tools** is a set of tools used for creating and updating chisel releases.
+It is designed to be used in conjuction with the [chisel-release](https://github.com/ucb-bar/chisel-release) repository.

+## Python Modules
-# repo-tools is a Python Module providing various git/sbt support methods.
+is a Python Module providing various git/sbt support methods.

 - addlabels (WIP) - analyze/add labels to GitHub repo
 - citSupport is a Python Module providing support for managing continuous integration builds.
 It contains two main sub-modules: